Job Search Masterclass Job Search Strategy and Planning

 Should I give a "Clear Mission Brief" even to friends who don't work in my field?

 Yes.
 It's even more helpful with people outside your area.
 They often have no idea what you do, which is why they send you random job ads.
-By giving them three specific company names, you make it easy.
+Three specific company names make it easy for them.
 They don't need to know your job title to know if their neighbor, gym friend, or old classmate works at one of those three places.

 Thank them for trying, but immediately steer them back on track.
 You could say: "Thanks for looking!
 To save your time, I'm only focusing right now on [Company X] and [Company Y].
 If you hear of anyone connected to those specific places, that would be the most helpful thing."
 This gently tells them you are in charge and keeps the "Pity Loop" from starting again.